Reproducible Model Selection Using Bagged Posteriors: Summary of results

 \subsection{Methodology}

 BayesBag requires the choice of a bootstrap dataset size $\bsnumobs$ and the number of bootstrap datasets $B$.
 First, the choice of $B$ controls the accuracy of the Monte Carlo approximation to the bagged posterior; see \cref{eq:bayesbag-definition-model-selection,eq:bayesbag-approximation}.
-Thus, it is straightforward to empirically estimate the error using the standard formula for the variance of a Monte Carlo approximation \citep{Huggins:2019:BayesBagI}.
-We have found $B \approx $ 50--100 to be sufficient in all of the applications we have considered.
+It is straightforward to empirically estimate the error using the standard formula for the variance of a Monte Carlo approximation \citep{Huggins:2019:BayesBagI}.
+If $\bsnumobs = \numobs$, we have found $B = 100$ to be sufficient in all of the applications we have considered.
+For $\bsnumobs < \numobs$, the following result provides a natural lower bound on $B$ to ensure all available data are used with high probability.